 Members, or their authorized representatives, can file an oral or written complaint with Texas Children's Health Plan.
 Oral complaints should be filed by calling Member Services at 832-828-1001 or toll-free at I-866-959-2555.
 Written complaints should be mailed to the following address:

-Texas Children's Health Plan Attention: Member Services PO Box 301011 Houston, TX 77230
+Texas Children's Health Plan Attention: Member Services PO Box 301011 Houston, TX 77230 understand the appeal process.

 Assistance and Filing Process